exclaimgames/exclaimgames.github.io/index.md

   overlay_color: "#5e616c"
   overlay_image: /assets/images/banner-background.jpg
   actions:
+    - label: "Explore our games"
+      url: "/games/"
 excerpt: >
   We're an indie card game developer, creating simple but spectacular games.
-Play by yourself, play with your family, or play with your friends.
-Just play!
+Good for the brain, good for the soul, and great for the planet.
 feature_row:
   - image_path: /assets/images/games-in-development.jpg
     alt: "games in development"